Wines To Drink With Turkey and Other Christmas foods

 Food for the body is not enough, there must be food for the soul.
 Growing up in Florida with strong southern and Cajun family roots, the casserole was king.
 Sweet potato, squash, and green bean casseroles lined our table, each filled with equal parts love and butter.

 After decades of ingredient, herb and spice modifications, only the decadence of these items remained consistent.
 Casseroles provide a much needed make ahead convenience and the leftovers reheat to perfection.
-Find great casserole recipes in any southern cookbook.
+Find great casserole recipes here.
 No southern cooking experience required, just heart.

 Wine with Turkey